Student bursary scheme

 The British Council website gives information on funding for study for both home and international students.
 Its Education UK website has a search facility to find scholarships and funding for study in the UK.
 For further information, see the British Council website.

-This is a Trust that provides grants to undergraduate students who are children, spouses, widows or widowers of pharmacists that are or were registered with the GPhC.
+This is a Trust that provides grants to undergraduate (and postgraduate) students who are children, spouses, widows or widowers of pharmacists that are or were registered with the GPhC.
 The grant is to support students with any reasonable costs whilst doing a first degree in any discipline.
 For further information, see the Trust website.

 This trust provides hardship grants to undergraduate home students who are struggling financially.
 Applications must come via the student’s school of pharmacy and students would need to be enrolled on their course prior to applying for a hardship grant.